Wie-geht-GeSo/geso-website/README.md

 3. Activate the virtual environment and install Python dependencies: `source .venv/bin/activate` followed by `pip install -r requirements.txt`.
 4. Execute `python3 upsert-data.py` to run the script that inserts or updates data in Weaviate.

-## 💾 Backup and Restore Directus Content

-Utilize the `cms-util.sh` script for backing up or restoring the Directus content.
-Simply run the script and follow the on-screen instructions.

 ## 📚 Developer Documentation

-### Directus CMS Configuration
+### Directus CMS

 Ensure there is at least one page with the slug `home`.
 This serves as the landing page for the application.

+#### Backup and Restore Directus Content

+Utilize the `cms-util.sh` script for backing up or restoring the whole Directus content.
+Simply run the script and follow the on-screen instructions.
+**Note**: Use only for development.
+Apply proper migrations in production: https://docs.directus.io/self-hosted/cli.html

 ### Dynamically Rendering Content